-We identified the estimated impairment of trade receivables from non-government customers as a key audit matter due to the use of significant estimates by the management in assessing the impairment of trade receivables from non-government customers under the expected credit loss ("ECL") model.
+We identified the estimated impairment of trade receivables from non-government customers as a key audit matter due to the use of significant estimates by the management of the Group in assessing the impairment of trade receivables from non-government customers under the expected credit loss ("ECL") model.

-As disclosed in note 4 to the consolidated financial statements, the carrying amount of trade receivables from non-government customers as at 31 December 2020 is HK\$11,805,000.
+As disclosed in note 4 to the consolidated financial statements, the carrying amount of trade receivables from non-government customers as at 31 December 2021 is HK\$23,900,000.
 In determining the impairment of trade receivables from non-government customers, the management of the Group assessed the balance collectively with reference to (i) average loss rates, which are based on the study of other corporates' default and recovery data from international credit-rating agencies, taking into account both quantitative and qualitative information that is reasonable and supportable, and forwardlooking information that is available without undue costs or effort; and (ii) past due aging analysis of trade receivables from non-government customers.
-No impairment of trade receivables from non-government customers was recognised during the year ended 31 December 2020.
+No impairment of trade receivables from non-government customers was recognised during the year ended 31 December 2021.

-Our procedures in relation to estimated impairment of trade receivables from nongovernment customers included:
+Our procedures in relation to estimated impairment of trade receivables from non-government customers included:

-- Obtaining an understanding of how the management assesses the impairment of trade receivables from non-government customers under the ECL model; - Assessing the reasonableness of the key data inputs used in determination of average loss rates, on a sample basis, and evaluating the assumptions, including both historical settlement history and forward-looking information used; - Testing the accuracy of the past due ageing analysis of the trade receivables from nongovernment customers, on a sample basis, by comparing with the relevant sales invoices; and - Re-performing the calculation of the impairment based on the average loss rates and the past due ageing analysis of the trade receivables from non-government customers.
+- Assessing the reasonableness of the key data inputs used in determination of average loss rates, on a sample basis, and evaluating the assumptions, including both historical settlement history and forward-looking information used; - Testing the accuracy of the past due ageing analysis of the trade receivables from nongovernment customers, on a sample basis, by comparing with the relevant sales invoices; and - Re-performing the calculation of the impairment based on the average loss rates and the past due ageing analysis of the trade receivables from non-government customers.